 NOTE: LanguageTool currently works in the following languages:

 - English (Australian, Canadian, GB, New Zealand, South African, US), French, German (Austria, Germany, Swiss), Arabic, Asturian, Belarusian, Breton, Catalan (also Valencian), Chinese, Danish, Dutch, Esperanto, Galician, Greek, Italian, Japanese, Khmer, Persian, Polish, Portuguese (Brazil, Portugal, Angola, Mozambique), Romanian, Russian, Slovak, Slovenian, Spanish, Swedish, Tagalog, Tamil, Ukrainian

 If you write in languages other than English, LanguageTool is a fantastic option for you!
-It is a reliable writing tool that offers spelling and grammar checking in many different languages.
+It is a reliable writing tool that allows spelling and grammar checks in many languages.
 If you write primarily in English, Grammarly is likely a better alternative.

 When it comes to grammar, there’s no one-size-fits-all solution.
 That’s why Grammarlookup offers a range of options to meet your specific needs.
 From basic spell-checking to more sophisticated sentence structure analysis, Grammarlookup.com has something for everyone.
 And best of all, it’s free!

 Whether you’re a casual user who wants to improve your use of grammar rules or a professional editor who needs a comprehensive toolset, Grammarlookup.com is a perfect choice.

 Grammarlookup.com is completely free to use!